 Another favorite location we love in this area is the Contemporary Garden Wing.
 And if you want to stay in a villa, check out the review of Bay Lake Tower.
 Nearby, you’ll find the Copper Creek Villas at Disney’s Wilderness Lodge.

-While right now, most extra seasonal events are canceled, it’s so nice to be able to leave from a special event and be back at your room in no time.
+It’s so nice to be able to leave from a special event and be back at your room in no time.
 For instance, if we are attending Mickey’s Halloween Party, we are usually exhausted by the end of the night.
 Leaving the party and being back in your room in less than 10 minutes is amazing.
 And that really goes for any time you leave the park.
 This is another huge plus for the Grand Floridian Villas.

 As for us, this stay was the first in a long time away from the Disney parks.
 A time that none of us probably ever saw coming.
 Being able to return was a dream come true, and being at the Grand Floridian Villas made it extra special.
 So when the time (and price) is right, and the Grand Floridian is on your wish list of Disney resorts, I highly recommend the stay.